The quality of a sales manager is most often defined by their decision-making ability and capability to increase revenue.

 For many years companies have relied on data-driven decision-making to manage their organisations, particularly sales.
 Data drawn from the financial systems of the company was deemed the most accurate source and considered the best way to make informed decisions.
 A popularised method of management decision-making, it can also be a little misleading, giving rise to poor decisions as the information languishes to stay relevant.

 Companies that are making sound relevant, and timely decisions rely on analytics-driven decision-making.

-In a recent survey by EY, 81% of respondents agree that data should be at the heart of all decisions.
-The concern is which is the better decision-making tool – data or analytics-driven decision making?
+In a recent survey by EY, 81% of respondents agreed that data should be at the heart of all decisions.
+The concern is which is the better decision-making tool – data or analytics-driven decision-making?
 And what’s the difference?

-For marketing, using analytic-driven data can assist in improving campaign performance as deeper insights uncover subtle and critical trends in responses to campaigns.
+For marketing, using analytics-driven data can assist in improving campaign performance as deeper insights uncover subtle and critical trends in responses to campaigns.

 Sales Focus Money Ball™ is the solution for initiating the shift to becoming analytics-driven for sales and marketing.
 It provides the right tools and training to create smarter and more timely decisions.

 It creates a seamless deployment, ensuring optimisation of business performance and minimising risk during the implementation phases.